Tawuia

+Tawuia is a millimetric disc or sausage-shaped, most likely multicellular (although coenocytic), macrofossil from the Proterozoic.
+Stratigraphically, they range from around to the early Cambrian.

 The fossils are often preserved as organic compressions.
 They are sometimes considered to represent microbial structures; some authors affiliate them with slime molds.
 However, Tawuia is instead likely an alga, as sub-cellular structures supporting this have been preserved.

-A reconstruction of Tawuia as a coenocytic macroalgae with epibionts.
+Reconstruction of Tawuia as a coenocytic macroalgae with epibionts.